Yang Gao

 Job Market Paper

-Beyond Emissions: The Implications of Capital Misallocation on Optimal Carbon Tax
+Beyond Emissions: The Implications of Capital Misallocation on Optimal Carbon Tax (click to see the latest version!)

 (Solo Authored)